fbef0102/Game-Private_Plugin/Plugin_插件/Anti_Griefer_防惡意路人/teamlock_vote/readme.md

 * <details><summary>How does it work?</summary>

+	* Before game starts
-	* Before game starts, every can switch team
+		* Every can switch team
-		* Before survivors leave the saferoom
-		* Before survival starts
-		* Before scavenge starts
-	* After game starts, server will "lock the team"
+	* After game starts or round is live, server will "lock the team"
 		* Only the infected players or survivor players can switch team
 		* All other spectators can not join the team and play
+	* "Game starts" meaning
+		* Survivors leave the saferoom
+		* Survival starts
+		* Scavenge starts
+		* Everyone is ready (Support readyup plugin)
 	* After map end or round end, every can switch team
 	* Record Steam ID, the infected players or survivor players can switch team even if they leave and rejoin the server
 </details>